DenniHeimDev/note-maker/README.md

 - Extracts raw text from `.pptx` and `.pdf` decks (tables included) before handing it to GPT.
 - Ships with opinionated prompts for Nynorsk, Bokmål, and English plus a configurable model list (defaults to `gpt-5.1`).
 - Copies the original presentation into an archive folder when requested so you can keep source material next to each note.
+- Lets you browse mounted folders directly in the browser to pick source files or override the default output/copy directories—no more manual `.env` edits after setup.
 - Runs as a browser-based UI powered by FastAPI + vanilla JavaScript—no Tkinter/X11 requirements anymore.

 ## Requirements